Closeup of small dark brown crochet toy bear and crochet next to light green threads on wooden table in bright room on blurred background

 How to Hold the Crochet Hook with Knife Grip

-2. Grip the Hook: Hold hook on your thumb and index finger on either side of the thumb rest.
+2. Grip the Hook: Hold the hook on your thumb and index finger on either side of the thumb rest.

 3. Support with Other Fingers: Let your other fingers curl around the handle for better grip and assistance.